Cod liver oil is a type of fish oil supplement with numerous health benefits. It is rich in healthy fats, vitamins, and antioxidants.

-One teaspoon (5 ml) of cod liver oil provides the following (4):
+Each teaspoon (tsp), or 5 milliliters (mL), of cod liver oil provides the following (

-Cod liver oil is incredibly nutritious, with a single teaspoon providing 90% of your daily requirements for vitamin A and 113% of your daily requirements for vitamin D.
+Cod liver oil is incredibly nutritious, with a single teaspoon providing 150% of the DV for vitamin A and 56% of the DV for vitamin D.

-Summary: Cod liver oil is very nutritious and provides nearly all of your daily requirements for vitamins A and D.
+Cod liver oil is very nutritious and provides a good amount of vitamins A and D.

 Inflammation is a natural process that helps the body fight infections and heal injuries.